-The diameter of the style used for fatigue test is generally in the range of 5~10mm, which is very different from the size of the actual parts.
+The diameter of the specimen used for fatigue testing is typically between 5-10mm, which is much smaller than the actual size of parts.

-The influence of size on fatigue limit is expressed by size influence coefficient ε.
+The size’s influence on the fatigue limit is represented by the size influence coefficient (ε).

-Here, σd and σd0 are the fatigue limits of smooth specimens of any size and standard size, respectively.
+Here, σd and σd0 represent the fatigue limits of smooth specimens of any size and the standard size, respectively.

-The size effect of high strength steel is larger than that of low strength steel, and the size effect of parts with rough surface is larger.
+The size effect on high strength steel is greater than that of low strength steel, and the size effect is more pronounced for parts with rough surfaces.

-The size effect is mainly due to the influence of the structure state and stress gradient of larger size materials on the fatigue strength.
+The size effect is primarily due to the impact of the material’s structure state and stress gradient on the fatigue strength of larger components.

-With regard to the influence of stress gradient, under the condition of bearing bending, torsion and other loads, the larger the size of the part is, the smaller the gradient of working stress is, the higher the average stress in unit area is, and the easier the fatigue crack is generated.
+Regarding the influence of stress gradient, when subjected to bending, torsion, and other loads, the larger the size of the component, the smaller the gradient of working stress, the higher the average stress per unit area, and the easier it is for fatigue cracks to form.

 3. Effect of surface condition